dagda1/blog/source/_posts/2013-03-23-client-side-mvc.markdown

 It is worth noting that the Ember Handlebars templates are binding aware and they pick up these changes automagically without any additional code.
 Once I learned about bindings, I knew ember was something I should take notice of.

 ###Computed Properties###
-If we wanted to display my full name which is a combination or a combination of the **firstName** and **surname** properties of our Person object we could update the handlebars to look like this.
+If we wanted to display my full name or a combination of the **firstName** and **surname** properties of our Person object then we could update the handlebars to look like this.
 {% gist 5232287 %}
 I could do that but then there would be no point in writing this section.
-Ember has a special mechanism called <a href="http://emberjs.com/guides/object-model/computed-properties/" target="_blank">computed properties</a>
+Ember has a special mechanism called <a href="http://emberjs.com/guides/object-model/computed-properties/" target="_blank">computed properties</a> that allow you to create functions that behave like normal properties.
+Before going any further, let us update the code to create a computed property that is a combination of the **firstName** and **surname** properties of the Person object.
+Below is the updated code:
+{% gist 5232333 %}
+We are doing things a wee bit differently here than before:

+- On **line 3** we are using **Object.extend** rather than **Object.create**.
+This is the preferred route.
+You can think of the objects you create with **Object.extend** as the classes from which you create instances of these classes from.
+- On **line 11** we are creating an *instance* of the **Person** class and assigning it to an **App.person** variable which we will reference in our handlebars.
+- **Lines 7 -9** define the computed property.  the computed property simply concatenates the **firstName **and  **surname** properties into a single output.
+- The property expression on **line 9** that is tagged onto the end of the function definition struck me as very odd the first time I came across it.
+The property definition on **line 9** takes a comma delimited list of string arguments that equate to ember paths.
+These paths can be thought of pointers to ember object properties.
+-  When we add this property syntax onto the end of a function and supply a list of string arguments, we are telling the ember runtime to observe changes in the properties these paths point to.
+In this instance we are stating that whenever anything changes in the **firstName** property or the **surname** property then this computed property needs to recalculate and output its result.

+We need to update our handlebars template to use the computed property:
+{%gist 5232372 %}
+On **line 1** of the above gist, we are pointing to the **fullName** function that we created on the **App.Person** class.
+You can see that we can refer to this function as a normal object property like we did with the firstName and surname properties because the function was extended with the property definition.

+Changing either of the text in the inputs causes the computed property **fullName** to recalculate.

+You can verify this below or at this <a href="http://jsfiddle.net/dagda1/Jr4CB/3/" target="_blank">jsfiddle</a>.
+<iframe width="100%" height="300" src="http://jsfiddle.net/dagda1/Jr4CB/3/embedded/result/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
+###Conclusion###
+Ember is brimming with a multitude of abstractions that might be different than anything you have come across in the past.
+I believe it is better to try and take these concepts in one at a time rather than dive in and get blown away by the routing, controllers, itemControllers and the rest.
+I believe it is important to grasp these core concepts first before progressing.
+You will use them more than anything else.